 So far, you and your editors have been trading word documents.
-Once you’re done with the copy edit, the book gets handed over to a typesetter who arranges the words on the page the way they will be displayed in the actual printed book.
+Once you’re done with the copy edit, your traditionally published book gets handed over to a typesetter who arranges the words on the page the way they will be displayed in the actual printed book.

 You will typically receive a PDF of your entire book as it will look when it’s printed.
 Read through this final copy and look for errors.
 Making edits at this stage is a bit of a hassle, but it’s better than publishing a typo.

 You wouldn’t think you’d find mistakes at this stage, but there are always errors.
 Sometimes errors are introduced in the typesetting process, but more often, just seeing the words in a new arrangement will bring missed typos and other errors to light.
 Sometimes you literally have to initial every page to “sign off” on the proofreading.

 While indie authors make most of their money online selling ebooks, traditional publishers make most of their money selling paper books online and in brick-and-mortar stores.

 Many bookstores sell books on consignment.
 They don’t buy from the publishers.
 They sell books for publishers.
 The traditional publisher owns the book until it’s sold, which means, if the book doesn’t sell, the bookstore can return it to the publisher.
 These books are called “returns.”